-An inactive business is a business that still exists but it has no activity, no business transactions during a specific year.
-If a business has transactions -- pays expenses, pays employees, writes checks, uses a debit/credit card, buys equipment or supplies, for example -- it is not inactive.
-Even if the business has no income, it is still active.
+An inactive business is a business that still exists but has no activity, which means no business transactions during a specific year.
+A business is not inactive if it conducts even minor transactions, or if it receives payments during a year from previous business transactions.
+Even if the business has no income, it may still be considered active for tax purposes.

-For example, you may set up an LLC to sell products or services online, but after a year or so you don't have any interest in the business.
-You may want to keep the business but you don't want to put any time or expenses into it.
+There are many reasons a business may become inactive.
+One very common reason is that the original owner sets up an LLC to sell products or services online, but after a year or so loses interest in the business due to a lack of sales.
+That owner may want to keep the business in the hopes of relaunching it but doesn't want to put any time or expenses into it.
 The business becomes inactive.

 What Are the Penalties for Not Paying Taxes?

-- State - Your state may also penalize your business for not filing a state tax return.
-In addition, some states penalize businesses for being "inactive."
+- State: Your state may also penalize your business for not filing a state tax return, and some states penalize businesses for being "inactive."

 Do I Have to Notify the IRS or Anyone Else?